cyrus-and/chrome-remote-interface/README.md

 function (chrome) {}
 ```

-Emitted when the connection to Chrome is established.
+Emitted when the connection to the WebSocket is established.

 `chrome` is an instance of the `Chrome` class.